 - 100 grams active sourdough starter

-- 300 grams AP or white bread flour
+- 300 grams All-purpose or white bread flour

-- Make sure your sourdough starter is nice and active.
+- Make sure your sourdough starter is bubbly and active (ideally at its peak after feeding).

 - Mix salt into dough.
 Pour dough onto a well-floured surface.
-Knead about 5 minutes, incorporating as little flour as possible (dough will be sticky at first and then become smoother).
+Knead about 5 minutes, incorporating as little flour as possible (dough will be sticky at first, becoming smoother as you knead).

 - Form dough into a smooth ball.
-Oil mixing bowl with olive oil (about a teaspoon/5 ml), just enough to coat dough.
+Oil mixing bowl with olive oil (about a teaspoon/5 ml).

-- Coat the dough in oil, then place rough side down.
-Cover bowl with plastic wrap and allow dough to proof at room temperature 12 hours or overnight.
+- Coat the dough in oil, then place seam side face down.
+Cover bowl with plastic wrap and allow dough to proof at room temperature overnight or 12 hours.

 - Transfer dough to a parchment-paper lined sheet pan.
 Form into a loaf about 12 inches (30 cm) long.
 Cover with plastic wrap and let proof another 2 hours.